 The tradition of Valentine cards being unsigned, may explain why they were so popular with loved-up Victorians, propriety being less restrictive when romantic sentiments were expressed by a secret admirer!
 With advances in printing, elaborately-decorated Valentine cards became mass-produced in factories, while the invention of cheap Penny Black postage stamps meant that by the middle of the 19th Century, Victorian postmen were staggering under the weight of half a million Valentine’s Day love-letters in London alone!
 For those who wished to discourage a persistent unwanted suitor there were Vinegar Valentines- postcards with insulting messages – although as they were sent anonymously, it’s hard to tell how effective they were!

 It was also the Victorians who helped spread the craze for presenting a loved one with confectionary on the 14thFebruary, when Richard Cadbury produced the first heart-shaped boxes of chocolates.
 It could be worth searching the attic for that heart-shaped box that once belonged to your great-great-grandmother, as these boxes are now extremely valuable and highly prized by collectors!

 As for the red rose’s association with Valentine’s Day.
 That was also down to the Victorians and their habit of sending secret messages in the ‘language of flowers.’
 Should a young man see his beloved carrying a bouquet of red roses, he could be confident that she’d be his Valentine, if he asked her!

-Skip forward to 2020, and St Valentine’s Day is still a day for romance when lovers who every other day of the year message each other by text or on social media, still send cards, chocolate and flowers.
+Skip forward to the 2020s, and St Valentine’s Day is still a day for romance when lovers who every other day of the year message each other by text or on social media, still send cards, chocolate and flowers.